Contents

 - You will see these options—Pending, Accepted, Converted, and Declined.

-- Once the order is fulfilled, you can convert these estimates into invoices.
+- Once the order is fulfilled, you can convert these QuickBooks estimates into invoices.
 This ensures that the sales are recorded correctly in your financial reports.
 Here’s how to do it: Find the estimate and click “Convert to Invoice.”
 You can edit details before creating the invoice.

 - Lack of inventory tracking: Creating estimates does not block inventory for the order created.
 While taking an order, inventory must be blocked for the units in the order so that another sales rep does not place the order on the same units.
 Taking orders for the same products twice will create problems during final delivery.